 In 2017, we divested our upstream oil and gas business, thereby completing our transformation to become fully dedicated to green energy.

 Because of our actions, we have more than halved our carbon emissions over the past decade, and will have reduced them by 96% by 2023.
 This makes our target more ambitious than those agreed in the Paris Climate Agreement, which aim to keep the global temperature rise below 2°C.

 Our transformation means that we have become too green for our name.
 DONG, originally short for Danish Oil and Natural Gas, is no longer an accurate description of who we are, or who we want to be.

-As of 6 November, we are changing our name to Ørsted, after Danish scientist Hans Christian Ørsted.
+As of 6 November 2017, we have changed our name to Ørsted, after Danish scientist Hans Christian Ørsted.